Altai-man/ASN-BER/README.md

 A.new(..., authentication => (simple => "466F6F"));
 ```

-`simple` is a key for the internal pair, which consists of a tag and a CHOICE option type.
+`simple` is a key for the internal pair, which consists of a tag to use and a CHOICE option type.

 Another option, when there is no ambiguity, are usages of